Wuthering Waves The Fabled Magnetic Cube Mechanics III quest guide

-The Fabled Magnetic Cube Mechanics III side quest in Wuthering Waves is the finale of the quest series of the same name.
-This quest once again features a trio of complicated puzzles involving the Magnetic Cubes and introduces a confusing new feature into the mix that ramps up the difficulty.
+The Fabled Magnetic Cube Mechanics II in Wuthering Waves is the second part of the side quest series of the same name.
+You are tasked with solving more magnetic cube puzzles to unlock the door and find Mizhi.
+Similar to the previous quest, the puzzles are tricky but not exceptionally hard.
+It is also a small quest in terms of the time spent and the rewards gained.

-This article will provide a step-by-step guide with the required solutions for all the puzzles in The Fabled Magnetic Cube Mechanics III side quest.
+This article will provide all the solutions for the puzzles in The Fabled Magnetic Cube Mechanics II side quest in Wuthering Waves.

-Wuthering Waves The Fabled Magnetic Cube Mechanics III quest location and guide
+Wuthering Waves The Fabled Magnetic Cube Mechanics II quest location and guide

-The Fabled Magnetic Cube Mechanics III side quest in Wuthering Waves can be started once 24 hours have passed after completing the previous quest.
-Teleport to the Tiger's Maw resonance beacon and drop down to find Qingshu and a recovered Mizhi.
-Talk to them to solve the final three puzzles in this quest series.
+The Fabled Magnetic Cube Mechanics II side quest in Wuthering Waves will start after 24 hours have passed from the time you completed the first quest.
+You will receive a call from one of Mizhi's co-workers, Qingshu.
+She will explain that Mizhi has gone missing and needs to be found.
+Teleport to the Tiger's Maw resonance beacon to meet up with Qingshu.

 - Interact with the panel and hit the Magnetic Cube right